War (2019 film): Development

-On Yash Chopra's birth anniversary, Yash Raj Films announced a new action film starring Hrithik Roshan and Tiger Shroff.
+On Yash Chopra's birth anniversary and following the success of Ek Tha Tiger (2012), Yash Raj Films announced a new action film starring Hrithik Roshan and Tiger Shroff.
 Vaani Kapoor was finalised to play the female lead.
-Two international action choreographers from Hollywood and Korea were employed to design action sequences.
+Action Choreographers, Paul Jennings and Se-Oh Yeong were employed to design the action sequences.

-The climax scene of the film was shot on the Arctic Circle, becoming the first-ever Indian film to do so.
+The climax scene of the film was shot on the Arctic Circle; the first Indian film to do so.
 Siddharth Anand, the director of the film stated, "We want to push the benchmark of action movies that are made in our country.
 So, we are bringing two of the biggest action choreographers together to design some of the most outlandish and visually-spectacular sequences.
 On one hand, we have Andy R Armstrong from Hollywood and on the other, we have Mr SeaYoung Oh, who is an outstanding martial arts action choreographer from South Korea."

 Filming

 Principal photography began in the second week of September 2018.
-The film also has a dance off between the two stars in the song "Jai Jai Shivshankar".
+The film also had a dance off between the two stars in the song "Jai Jai Shivshankar".
 The film schedule was wrapped up in the beginning of March 2019.
-The film has been shot in multiple exotic locations at Delhi, Uttarakhand, Kerala, Portugal, Italy, Finland, Sweden, Switzerland and Georgia.
+The film was shot in multiple exotic locations across Delhi, Uttarakhand, Kerala, Portugal, Italy (Amalfi, Capri, Positano, Matera), Finland, Sweden, Georgia and Australia.
 The bike chase sequence between the two stars was filmed in Portugal.
-The car chase sequence which is the climax of the film was shot at the Arctic Circle.
+The car chase sequence which was the climax of the film was shot at the Arctic Circle.

 Music

-The music of the film is composed by Vishal–Shekhar, with lyrics written by Kumaar.
-All themes are composed by Sanchit Balhara and Ankit Balhara.
+The music of the film is composed by Vishal–Shekhar, while lyrics are written by Kumaar in his first formal collaboration with Yash Raj Films.
+All themes are composed by Sanchit Balhara and Ankit Balhara, who replaced director Siddharth Anand's frequent collaborators Salim-Sulaiman.

 Release

+A teaser for the film was displayed through roadblock advertising on the Star India network, sparking speculations that this was due to Roshan's and Shroff's recent satellite deals and associations with the television network.
+However, it was later revealed that the network and Yash Raj Films had struck a longterm deal, with earlier YRF titles also slowly finding their way to the network.

-The film was released on 2 October 2019, coinciding with the Gandhi Jayanti.
+The film was released on 2 October 2019, coinciding with Gandhi Jayanti.